 Pulsing: Gentle and Gradual

-Higher end units also pulse, but they have more precise controls.
+Higher end PICS also pulse, but they have more precise controls.
 Instead of running full blast until reaching setpoint and then shutting off, they’ll gradually reduce power as they approach it, then pulse more gently to maintain the setting.
 Thus, the swings in temperature are smaller, the unit takes less time to achieve equilibrium, and it is able to keep equilibrium in a more constant way, without blasts of heat that induce scorching.

 The better the heat control, the more expensive the burner.
 Achieving precise temperatures and holding them requires better equipment.
-This is why higher end units tend to be heavier as well as more expensive; they’re not just sturdier, they have more expensive controls that read and adjust
+This is why higher end units tend to be heavier as well as more expensive; they’re not just sturdier, they have more expensive controls that read and adjust heat in a more sophisticated way.
+(For more info, see the discussion about Build Quality below.)

 Which Portable Induction Burner Is Best?
 Features to Consider

 When you start shopping for portable induction burners, you'll see, probably with some frustration, that wattage, controls, temperature range, and size/weight are usually the only specs given.
-So on paper, a unit costing $50 can have literally the same specs as a unit costing $600: 1800 watts of power, a 10-in. cooking area, auto pan sensor and shutoff, etc. It’s no wonder that people throw their hands up and decide to buy either the most popular unit on Amazon or the one they’re familiar with from the TV infomercials.
+So on paper, a unit costing $50 can have literally the same specs as a unit costing $500 or more: 1800 watts of power, a 10-in. cooking area, auto pan sensor and shutoff, etc. It’s no wonder that people throw their hands up and decide to buy either the most popular unit on Amazon or the one they’re familiar with from the TV infomercials.

 And these may be good choices for you, depending on your needs.
 But there are distinguishing features, even on the entry-level end of the scale.
 If you know what you’re looking for, you can make sense of the sometimes vague information provided and purchase a model you’ll be happy with.